 - Health Care: SCIS provides international faculty members with major health insurance which offers coverage worldwide, excluding the US (comprehensive emergency care is covered within the US).

-- Housing: School Provided Housing for the first school year, and receive a housing allowance to arrange your housing needs for your second year of employment and beyond.
+- Housing: School provides housing for the first school year and a housing allowance the second year of employment and beyond.

 - Airfare: SCIS will provide each teacher with US$3000 for an annual travel supplement upon submission of the airfare receipt, ticket, and boarding pass.
 An additional supplement is given for one dependent child per teacher (US$ 500 if under the age of 2 and US$ 1250 if age 2 year or older.